 The 1940 Census was released on April 2, 2012.
 The FLGenWeb Project teamed up with FamilySearch.org and genealogy societies throughout the state to index the 1940 Florida census.
 It is complete and can be searched here.

 If you are interested in sponsoring a county in the project, please feel free to read all about it.
-If you want to adopt a Florida county send an email to the State Coordinator.
+If you want to adopt a Florida county send an email to one of the Assistant State Coordinators listed below.
 If the County has a Coordinator, you will be added to the WAITING LIST.

 Please use the appropriate mailing list, group or board for queries and lookup requests.
 You will find links to Queries on the county Web sites which are listed here.